How Much Does It Cost to Live in Niger?

 affordable living expenses niamey

-Utilities average about $184 per month per person—electricity, water and heating—so include this when comparing housing options.
+Utilities average about $184 per month per person, so include them when comparing housing options.

 Food and Grocery Prices Across Niger